 How to Plant a Jade Plant

 In fact, soggy soil can cause root rot and eventually kill your plant, which is why planting your jade plant in cactus mix, or succulents soil is best.

 Why?
-Soil that is specifically made for succulents includes particles such as sand, pumice, and twigs that help the water drain quickly and easily.
+Soil that is specifically made for succulents includes particles such as sand, pumice, and twigs that helps water drain quickly and easily.

-Make sure the base of the plant sits atop the soil and parallel to the top of the pot – you don’t want any leaves touching the soil.
+Make sure the base of the plant sits atop the soil and parallel to the top of the pot – you don’t want any leaves touching the soil!

 Fill in the side of the pot with soil, and gently press it down to help it settle into place.

 How to Water a Jade Plant

-To test how dry the soil it, simply stick your finger into the soil about an inch deep.If it feels dry, then it’s time to water.
+To test how dry the soil is, simply stick your finger into the soil about an inch deep.If it feels dry, then it’s time to water.

 A general rule of thumb for watering jade plants is less is more.

 How often you water your plant will depend on several factors including the climate and humidity inside your home, the season, and the outdoor temperature if the jade plant is being grown outdoors.

-Jade Plants Need Full Sun
+Jade Plants Need Sun

 This means you should place your container or pot in a spot that gets four hours of sunlight a day, at the very least.

-If you want to grow a lush, green jade plant that produces several branches of thick leaves, then placing it in full sun is necessary; this is why this plant does so well outdoors during Spring and Summer.
+If you want to grow a lush, green jade plant with rich color that produces several branches of thick leaves, then placing it in full sun is necessary; this is why this plant does so well outdoors during Spring and Summer.